- The Fiscal

 - What You

-NEW YORK — Michael A. Peterson, President and CEO of the Peter G. Peterson Foundation, commented today on news reports that Senate negotiators have reached a budget deal to increase defense and domestic spending by approximately $300 billion over the next two years.
-Peterson said:
+NEW YORK — Michael A. Peterson, CEO of the Peter G. Peterson Foundation, commented today on a budget deal between the President and Congress that will add more than $400 billion to the national debt over the next 10 years: